4265 San Felipe # 1000

 While most vehicles are equipped with side and rear view mirrors, there are still several blind spots on most vehicles.
 Many vehicle safety experts say that at least 40% of a car’s perimeter isn’t visible from the driver’s seat.
 This makes lane changes dangerous for those driving a motorcycle.

-Negligent drivers that make sudden lane changes without turning on their signal leave motorcyclists with little to no time to react.
+Negligent drivers who make sudden lane changes without turning on their signal leave motorcyclists with little to no time to react.

 Motorcycle Accidents Caused by Lack of Distance Perception